devmattrick/typegram/README.md

 # Typegram

-Typegram is a TypeScript Telegram bot API client.
+Typegram is a TypeScript Telegram Bot API client.